DaniGarciaLopez/running-speed-estimator/README.md

 python3 main.py
 ```
 > You can modify test videos changing path_to json= 'runner/' in import_json.py and cap=cv2.VidoCapture('runner.mp4') in main.py
+> You also need to modify athlete_height in main.py and camera_fps in case of a slow motion video
 If you want to run the estimator using your own videos you have to install OpenPose and run:
 ```
 cd running-speed-estimator